My research interests are in the areas of Mechatronics, Embedded and Cyber-physical systems (CPS), and systems engineering, and in particular with

 - Dr. Ola Redell (Retotech, formerly Maquet)

-- Dr. Martin Sanfridson (Volvo)
+- Dr. Martin Sanfridson (Volvo, now Rise)

 - Dr. DeJiu Chen (Associate Prof at KTH)